 Green fingers are the extension of a verdant heart.

 Let’s explore how to bring nature inside your home with plants.
-As mentioned in my previous post, the “outside inside” interior design aesthetic has been strong and it’s no secret why this could be the case.
+In my previous post, the “outside inside” interior design aesthetic has been strong and it’s no secret why this could be the case.
 We seem to feel at our best around nature.

-As discussion of global warming and sustainability continues to be a constant topic in the news, interestingly, “Temporary Void” shopping, like buying from Ikea is becoming out of fashion.
+Global warming and sustainability continues to be a hot topic in the news.
+As a result, “Temporary Void” shopping, like buying from Ikea is becoming out of fashion.
 Consumers want more sustainable and permanent pieces.
-I can speak to this.
-I used to shop quite a bit at IKEA.
-What I found was that I was never enthusiastically excited about anything I purchased from there.
+Look for more quality made pieces to add to your home.
+Handmade always has heart.

-There are hotels and restaurants like the photo below, adding plants into a space as part of the design, making you feel like you’re in a garden.
+Many new hotels and restaurants are popping up with new ambiance like the photo below, adding plants into a space as part of the design, making you feel like you’re in a garden.

 Houseplants Help With Air Pollution in the Home